dekoza/mtgpl/GTC.rst

 Crypt Ghast
-    Extort (Whenever you cast a spell, you may pay {(w/b)}.
+    Extort (Whenever you cast a spell, you may pay |mana_wb|.
 If you do, each opponent loses 1 life and you gain that much life.)

-    Whenever you tap a Swamp for mana, add {B} to your mana pool (in addition to the mana the land produces).
+    Whenever you tap a Swamp for mana, add |mana_b| to your mana pool (in addition to the mana the land produces).

 Daring Skyjek